Create a Print-Rich Environment with Labels that Promote Literacy

 Occasionally, I create a Post-It note “word walls” in our house when my daughter needs extra review.
 In addition, visual cues can serve as a reminder to speak the target language.

 Since my daughter sometimes forgets the Chinese character for “wall”, she once asked me to post 墙 / 牆 (qiáng / wall) on the wall.
-When she first learned to read Chinese a couple years ago, I would have just written 墙 or for simplicity.
-Now, my daughter can handle multiple characters at once so I can include related words.
+When she first learned to read Chinese years ago, I would have just written 墙 or 牆 for simplicity.
+Now, my daughter can handle multiple characters simultaneously, so I can include related words.

 Creating a Chinese word wall for a print-rich environment